seelabs/rippled/docs/bridge/spec.md

 id ledger objects, not on this ledger object.
 It is created with a `XChainCreateBridge` transaction, modified with a `XChainModifyBridge` transaction (only the `MinAccountCreateAmount` and `SignaturesReward` may be changed).
-It can not be deleted.
+It cannot be deleted.

 #### Fields